Photo by Tom Middleton

 Key Results

-The graphs below summarize last year’s shorebird count results, as well as abundance trends across our PSSC sites from 2012-2024.
+The graphs below summarize last year’s shorebird count results (left), as well as abundance trends across our PSSC sites from 2012-2025 (right).

 We have built a solid foundation of shorebird monitoring in Puget Sound that we plan to continue in the future.
 With the amount of estuary restoration taking place in Puget Sound, this data will be extremely valuable in describing some of the long term effects of those conservation actions.
 Read more about our work on the effects of estuary restoration on birds.